dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/stargz.md

 For detailed installation documentation based on kubernetes cluster, please refer to [quick-start-kubernetes](../../../getting-started/quick-start/kubernetes.md).

 ### Setup kubernetes cluster {#setup-kubernetes-cluster}

+[Kind](https://kind.sigs.k8s.io/) is recommended if no Kubernetes cluster is available for testing.

 Create kind multi-node cluster configuration file `kind-config.yaml`, configuration content is as follows: